flutter/website/src/desktop.md

   and allows you to manage them.

 [Photo Search app][]
-: A sample app built as a desktop application that uses the following desktop-supported plugins:
+: A sample application built as a desktop application that uses the following desktop-supported plugins:
   * [`file_chooser`][]
   * [`menubar`][]